-Of 34 infant safety seats crash-tested by an independent lab hired by Consumer Reports, only 13 of those rear-facing car seats earned the highest score of best.
-Sixteen infant seats earned the midlevel better rating and five received the lowest rating of basic.
-The infant seats tested had a fixed base and a removable baby carrier.
+CARS.COM — Of 34 infant car seats crash-tested by an independent lab hired by Consumer Reports, only 13 of those rear-facing car seats earned the highest score of best.
+Sixteen car seats earned the midlevel better rating and five received the lowest rating of basic.
+The infant car seats tested had a fixed base and a removable baby carrier.

-While some parents may believe that paying extra for an expensive car seat will keep their child safer in a crash, Consumer Reports' crash-test results show that added cost doesn't equal increased safety.
-The infant seats tested range from $55 to $440.
+Car seat safety is a huge concern for parents, and, while some parents may believe that paying extra for an expensive car seat will keep their child safer in a crash, Consumer Reports' crash-test results show that added cost doesn't equal increased safety.
+The car seats tested range from $55 to $440.
 The $55 seat — the Evenflo Discovery 5 — earned the better rating, but the Orbit Baby Infant Car Seat G2 (photo above), which rings up at $440, received the basic score.

 The Orbit Baby infant seat wasn't alone in its ranking.
 Four other car seats earned the basic score: